darklang/docs/README.md

 ## 🔵 Checking formatting

 We run some tools to ensure that the docs are consistently formatted and to find common errors.
-If you run `npm run format` you should pass the linter.
+If you run `npm run format`, you should pass the linter.

-`markdownlint` is run automatically in CI - you can run it locally as `npm run lint`.
+CI automatically runs `markdownlint`.
+You can run it locally as `npm run lint`.

 ## ⚙️ How CI auto-deploys

 The `.circleci/config.yml` file describes the CircleCI configuration.
-It watches for commits/merges into the `main` branch, runs a script to generate the contents of `gh-pages`, and pushes `gh-pages` to GitHub.
+It monitors commits and merges into the `main` branch, runs a script to generate the contents of `gh-pages`, and pushes `gh-pages` to GitHub.

 ## 🔧 Publishing changes manually